Huessenbergnetz/HBN_SFOS_Components/README.md

         // message shown to the donator (optional)
         message: "Thank you for your donation."

-        // label shown on the ComboBox (optional), default is "Donate"
+        // label shown on the ComboBox (optional), default is "Donate via PayPal in"
         label: "Donate"

         // description below the ComboBox (optional)